List of generals of the Lithuanian military

-List of generals of the Lithuanian Army includes people that were awarded the rank of general by the independent Republic of Lithuania in 1918–40 or since 1990.
+List of generals of the Lithuanian Armed Forces includes people that were awarded the rank of general by the independent Republic of Lithuania in 1918–40 or since 1990.

 Interwar

 There were 54 generals awarded the rank in interwar Lithuania.
-Seven of them earned their rank in foreign military, i.e. Imperial Russian Army, Russian White Army, and British Army.
-Four men earned rank of general in foreign military and served in the Lithuanian Army, but were not awarded the rank of general in Lithuania and are therefore not included in the list below.
+Seven of them earned their rank in a foreign military, specifically, in the Imperial Russian Army, the Russian White Army, and the British Army.
+Four men earned rank of general in a foreign military and served in the Lithuanian Army, but were not awarded the rank of general in Lithuania and are therefore not included in the list below.

-On September 13, 1919, Lithuania established two ranks of generals – lieutenant general and general.
-On December 11, 1936, these ranks were changed to brigadier general, divisional general, and general.
-After the Soviet occupation of Lithuania on June 15, 1940, the Lithuanian Army was reorganized into the 179th Rifle and 184th Rifle Divisions of the Red Army and adopted Russian ranks.
+On 13 September 1919, Lithuania established two ranks of generals – lieutenant general and general.
+On 11 December 1936, these ranks were changed to brigadier general, divisional general, and general.
+After the Soviet occupation of Lithuania on 15 June 1940, the Lithuanian Army was repressed and its remains were absorbed into the 179th Rifle and 184th Rifle Divisions of the Red Army and adopted Russian ranks.

 Four generals of the Imperial Russian Army served in the Lithuanian Army but were not officially recognized as generals in Lithuania: